jdeschamps/htSMLM/guide/using-htsmlm.md

     - User-defined percentage button: selecting the button sets the GUI property to the displayed percentage.
     - Text field: choose the user-defined percentage.
 Note that by changing the user-defined percentage, the GUI property is only change if the button is currently selected.

 The laser name and color are GUI parameters.
-Additionally, Laser 0 name and color are linked to the activation laser panel.

 Note that the laser percentage GUI property can be mapped to an absolute laser power, as long as the slope parameter (properties tab in the EMU configuration wizard) rescales the power to the range 0-100.